 This measure applies to urbanized areas containing NHS mileage and having a population over 200,000 (Phase 1 population over 1 million).
-While the traffic congestion measures do not apply to the WestPlan area, the On-Road Mobile Source Emissions reduction does.
-The MPO supported these standards on 2/15/2023.
+The WestPlan area does not qualify for inclusion in this measure.

 WestPlan will continue to contribute to achieving the National Performance Program targets through the following actions: